 about a two hour journey by bus from the Terminal Terrestre

-Alternatively, you could take an organised tour from a Quito
+Alternatively, you could take an organised tour from an

 agent.
 So-called "indian market tours" or craft market